 Star Wars: The Rise of Skywalker’s Best Easter Eggs, References, and Cameos

-The Supreme Leader Snoke of the villainous First Order initially appeared to be the sequel trilogy’s equivalent to Emperor Palpatine.
-Right up until his death in The Last Jedi, which went out of its way to push the franchise in a new direction and subvert expectation.
-One problem many fans had with Snoke’s death was the lack of explanation of who he was in the first place, why he was so powerful with the force, and how he was in control of the First Order.
+The First Order’s Supreme Leader Snoke initially appeared to be the sequel trilogy’s equivalent to Emperor Palpatine.
+Until he died in The Last Jedi, which went out of its way to push the franchise in a new direction.
+One problem many fans had with Snoke’s death was the lack of explanation of who he was in the first place, why he was so powerful with the Force, and how he was in control of the First Order.
 Although The Rise of Skywalker doesn’t give any real answer to those questions, it does explain where Snoke came from, albeit very briefly.

 In the opening scenes, when Kylo Ren discovers Palpatine on the planet Exegol, the former Galactic Emperor reveals that he created Snoke, and has been behind every part of Ben Solo’s turn to the dark side.
 The reveal is accompanied by a shot of a large tank filled with dead Snoke bodies.
-The explanation barely gives anything away, but at least shows that the character was simply another means by which Palpatine was manipulating the larger galaxy, and carrying out his plans.
+The explanation barely gives anything away, but at least shows that the character was simply another means by which Palpatine was manipulating the Galaxy.

 The Emporer’s Throne

-Star Wars fans have seen Sheev Palpatine occupy more than his fair share of elaborate thrones throughout the Skywalker saga, but perhaps none more elaborate than his latest one.
-According to Phil Szostak, who wrote the ‘Art of…’ books for The Force Awakens, Solo, and The Last Jedi,this throne is taken from an unused Ralph McQuarrie concept for Return of the Jedi.
-Recycling older ideas is a method much of the sequel trilogy has utilised, repurposing lots of unused art and ideas from the original trilogy, in particular, that of Ralph McQuarrie, the artist Lucas brought on board who almost single-handedly defined the look of Star Wars.
+Star Wars fans have seen Sheev Palpatine occupy more than his fair share of elaborate thrones throughout the Skywalker saga, but perhaps none more detailed than his latest one.
+According to Phil Szostak, who wrote the ‘Art of…’ books for The Force Awakens, Solo, and The Last Jedi,this throne is taken from an unused Ralph McQuarrie concept from Return of the Jedi.
+Recycling older ideas is a method much of the sequel trilogy has utilised.
+Disney’s trilogy has repurposed unused art and ideas from the original trilogy, in particular, that of Ralph McQuarrie the artist Lucas brought on board who almost single-handedly defined the look of Star Wars.

 The in-universe game of Dejarik, or Holochess, has appeared in several Star Wars films starting with the original.
-In A New Hope R2-D2 and Chewbacca are seen playing the game, which was created for the screen by adding a holographic filter to stop-frame animated pieces.
-Although it appears that table wasn’t used in the decades between then and The Force Awakens (as the game continues from the exact same spot when it is reactivated in Episode VII), Chewbacca has definitely had some practice.
+In A New Hope, R2-D2 and Chewbacca played Holochess aboard the Millenium Falcon.
+The game was created for the screen by adding a holographic filter to stop-frame animated pieces.
+The table seemingly went unused in the decades between then and The Force Awakens (as the game continues from the same spot when reactivated in Episode VII), Chewbacca has had some practice.

 The reintroduction of Poe, Finn and Chewbacca sees the two humans take on the Wookie in a game of Dejarik.
 They complain that he beats them every time, stating that it’s because he is two hundred and fifty years old.
 The scene brings a segment from Solo full circle, where Chewbacca appears to play his first game against Woody Harrelson’s Becket.